niuzaisheng/ScreenAgent/README.md

 We have built the ScreenAgent project, creating an environment for Visual Language Model agents (VLM Agent) to interact with real computer screens.
 In this environment, the agent can observe screenshots and manipulate the GUI by outputting mouse and keyboard operations.
 We have also designed an automatic control process, which includes planning, action, and reflection stages, guiding the agent to continuously interact with the environment and complete multi-step tasks.
 In addition, we have built the ScreenAgent dataset, which collects screenshots and action sequences when completing various daily computer tasks.

+# News
+- The ScreenAgent paper has been accepted for presentation at IJCAI 2024!

 <div align="center">
   <img src="assets/Conception.png" alt="Motivation" width="50%">
   <p><i>ScreenAgent Design Motivation</i></p>